Updated: July 2020

 Bowhead whales live in close association with sea ice.
 They are migratory of nature, generally migrating to the high Arctic in summer and moving southward in winter with the advancing ice edge.
 More on migration is found in the section North Atlantic stocks: Bowhead whale migration in the North Atlantic.

-For management, at least four geographic stocks of bowhead whales are recognised.
-The stocks are geographically separated by landmasses or extensive sea ice.
-The stocks are:
+There are currently four geographic stocks of bowhead whales recognised for management purposes.
+The four stocks are geographically separated by landmasses or extensive sea ice:

-- The Svalbard-Barents Sea stock (or the Spitsbergen stock)
+- The East Greenland-Svalbard-Barents Sea stock (or Spitsbergen stock)

 - The Bering-Chukchi-Beaufort Sea stock